Fetterman absence raises stakes for Dems in key Senate race | Times Leader

 She then blew him a kiss.

-In any case, Oz may have bigger tasks than proving his roots in Pennsylvania.
+In any case, Oz may have bigger tasks than proving he’s a Pennsylvanian.

 He’s coming off a hotly contested primary campaign in which he absorbed more than $20 million in attack ads questioning his devotion to conservative principles on things like guns and abortion.

-Even with former President Donald , Oz endured three weeks of counting and recounting by fewer than 1,000 votes, or less than one-tenth of one percentage point, over former hedge fund CEO David McCormick.
+Even with former President Donald Trump’s endorsement, Oz endured three weeks of counting and recounting before declaring victory by fewer than 1,000 votes, or less than one-tenth of one percentage point, over former hedge fund CEO David McCormick.

 That’s raised questions about whether Oz can unify Republicans heading into the general election.